bobbyjoe91/GO-CLI/README.md

 ....................
 ....................
 ....................
 ```
 Once the map is printed, there are dots, a V and some Os.
 Dots (.) represent empty road in the area, V represents user's location, and O represents the drivers' location.

+Map can also be updated/ reloaded by typing `reload map` in the CLI.
+It will randomize new position of drivers and show the new map.

 #### Ordering Go-Ride
 The main service give to user is Go-Ride.
 This app will connect you with at least five Go-Ride drivers around you.
 Simply type `order go ride`, and you'll have to input row and column of your destination